Conversation with KNMA Director and Chief Curator Roobina Karode

 ‘MIRROR_ MAZE Echoes of song, space, spectre’, 2023, installation view featuring Sheba Chhachhi’s work, at KNMA Saket.
 Image courtesy of Kiran Nadar Museum of Art.

-Monographic/ survey exhibitions of senior artists are an important aspect of the exhibition programme at KNMA.
+Exhibitions of senior artists are an important aspect of the exhibition programme at KNMA.
 With the expansive scope of art history, there are many facets of individual practices to highlight as well as unexplored figures who fell through the cracks of time.
-Are there particular themes/ narratives KNMA focuses on when deciding which artists to profile in these survey exhibitions?
+Are there particular themes or narratives KNMA focuses on when deciding which artists to profile in these survey exhibitions?

-On the other hand, there have been special exhibitions looking at the meaningful contributions by Haku Shah, Jangarh Singh Shyam and Mahendra Raj, re-opening a dialogue and remodelling the content of exhibition making.
+There have been special exhibitions looking at the meaningful contributions by Haku Shah, Jangarh Singh Shyam and Mahendra Raj, re-opening a dialogue and remodelling the content of exhibition-making.
 Curatorially, it depends on the artistic practice and the objective of the exhibition.
 Every conceptual framework will see the methodology, focus, and practice shift.

 M.F.
 Husain, ‘Karbala’, 1990, oil crayon on paper, 208 x 330cm.
 Image courtesy of the Kiran Nadar Museum of Art.